ralfw/servicehost/README.md

 ```
 mono servicehost.exe http://localhost:1234
 ```
-In fact Service Host will search all assemblies in its directory for annotated types like above and publish them at the routes given.
+In fact Service Host will search all assemblies with the extension `.dll` in its directory for annotated types like above and publish them at the routes given.

 ### Testing a Service
 To call the service you can use curl: